Serving as a personal representative for a Florida estate during probate

 Some people may name two children as personal representatives in a will to avoid favoritism, or name a co-personal representative to support an infirm surviving spouse.

 If there is no valid will, the surviving spouse has the first right to be appointed.
-If the person was not married at the time of death, or if the surviving spouse declines to serve, the majority in interest of the person’s heirs has the second right to be appointed.
+If your loved one was not married at the time of death, or if the surviving spouse declines to serve, then their heirs have the second right to be appointed.
 If the heirs cannot agree among themselves, the judge appoints a personal representative after a hearing is held for that purpose.

 Generally, a personal representative is required to furnish a probate bond (also called an executor bond or fiduciary bond) to protect the estate against any potential damages from breach of fiduciary duty, fraud, or other issues.

-Bond requirements can differ in each Florida Circuit Court, and the cost of a bond is determined by the court, weighing facts such as the estate's value, known creditors, any possible liens, and the personal representative's relationship with the estate's beneficiaries.
+Bond requirements can differ in each Florida Circuit Court, and the cost of a bond is determined by the court, weighing facts such as known creditors, any possible liens, and the personal representative's relationship with the estate's beneficiaries.

 According to Florida law, a personal representative is entitled to compensation, calculated based on the size of the estate.

 The state sets "reasonable compensation" at 3% of the value of the estate for the first $1 million, then 2.5% of value above $1 million up to $5 million.
 With additional value of the estate, the percentage continues to go down: it's 2% of the value above $5 million and up to $10 million, and 1.5% for everything above $10 million.